 I’ve been reading devotions, social media posts, books, etc., from Lysa TerKeurst for several years.

 The previous three years for me also involved a deep pit and now I’m beginning to understand why I’m drawn to her testimony and writings.

 The devotion below was an email this morning.
-It was so absolutely perfect for me that I needed to just copy/paste the entire text and save here in this post.
+It was so absolutely perfect for me that I needed to just copy/paste the entire text here.

 I’m greatly convicted of letting go of the past.
 It’s time to remodel my heart.